pelchers/sponsator-vrttppd-render-v1/@docs/step-by-step/short-watches-guide.md

 - Fetch watched content using API
 - Handle empty states and loading
 - Support pagination
+- Show counts of different entity types the user is watching

 ## 7. API Service for User Watches